wwcodemanila/WWCodeManila-PyCon2018-Data/solutions/README.solutions.md

 ## Solutions

-We'll upload the solutions to the exercises here *after the workshop*.
+This folder contains the solutions to the materials covered in the "Hello, World of Data" workshop.

-Stay tuned!
+Enjoy learning!